gurupras/phonelab-backend/README.md

       --out=OUT              Directory in which to store processed files

 # Webserver Configuration
-The server is based on echo.
-If you would like to deploy the server behind `Nginx`, add the following to your `site.conf` file.
+The server is based on [echo](https://github.com/labstack/echo).
+If you would like to deploy the server behind `NGINX`, add the following to your `site.conf` file.

     location /phonelab {
         rewrite /phonelab(.*) $1 break;